javagrails/java-maven-app/README.md

 # java-maven-app
-How to mavenize a simple java application
+How to mavenize a simple java application - test